Date of Award

 The purpose of this study was to explain the relationship between organizational characteristics, project characteristics, project manager roles, the project life cycle, project manager characteristics and project success.
 The proposed research strategy was to conduct a non-experimental, comparative (exploratory) and correlational (explanatory) online survey designed to address three research questions and to test five hypotheses.
 The web-based survey collected data from the entire target population of approximately 307,000 worldwide PMI project managers currently working on projects.
 Methods of data analysis include descriptive statistics (frequency distribution, measures of central tendency, and variability), exploratory factor analysis, internal consistency reliability (coefficient alphas), Pearson's r correlations, ANOVA, and multiple regression analysis using the stepwise (forward) method.

 In this study, project manager roles explained 18% of project success.
 The entrepreneur, monitor, resource allocator, and transformational leader roles are significant explanatory variables to project success.
 These roles address: allocating resources, managing change, filtering information, and maintaining/increasing team cohesiveness.
 Implications are that effective project managers need to be good managers, as well as good leaders.
 They need to be able to manage change (the entrepreneur role), plan and budget work (the resource allocator role), inspire and motivate the team to action (the transformational leader role), and constantly scan, filter, and disseminate information (the monitor role).

 Dyett, Valecia, "Roles and Characteristics of the Project Manager in Achieving Success across the Project Life Cycle" (2011).
-Student Theses, Dissertations, and Portfolios.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 24.